Sapphichat/Documentation/docs/protocol/index.md

 ### Overview
 Sapphichat is a very simple and understandable protocol designed for secure and efficient messaging.

-SapphiTalk is the base of the protocol, it implements the core features of Sapphichat, while SapphiTalk+ extends it with additional functionalities like Federation.
+SapphiTalk is the base of the protocol.
+It implements the core features of Sapphichat, while SapphiTalk+ extends it with additional functionalities like federation.

 | Feature                | SapphiTalk | SapphiTalk+ |
 |------------------------|------------|-------------|